ardoq/rxbeach/docs/README.md

 Welcome to the documentation of RxBeach!

-RxBeach is a toolbox for creating applications that use streams to manage state.
+RxBeach is a toolbox for creating applications that use streams to manage the state.
 This documentation is a work in progress.

 ## Prerequisite knowledge